Compare Texas solar buyback plans

 Does Texas have net metering?+

 No — Texas has no statewide net metering law that guarantees full retail credit for exported solar energy.
-Instead, Texas's deregulated electricity market allows retail providers to offer solar buyback plans with varying credit structures.
+Instead, Texas's deregulated electricity market allows electricity providers to offer solar buyback plans with varying credit structures.
 This gives homeowners more plan choices than states with fixed net metering, but it also means rates differ significantly between providers and plan types.

 What types of solar buyback plans are available in Texas?+